upend0/L2-1DV610/README.md

 ## Further development

+### Code quality improvement
+The code base can still be improved a lot in accordance with the guidelines presented in the book Clean Code - A Handbook of Agile Software Craftmanship written by Robert C. Martin.
+Many of these areas of improvement are discussed (in Swedish) in the [reflektion.md](./reflektion.md), and some can also be seen by looking at line comments with discussions about improvements.

 ### Extensions used
 When developing, Visual Studio Code has been used along with some extensions.
-One extension that has been used frequently is named Colorful Comments, and it
+One extension that has been used frequently is named Colorful Comments, and it makes the comments color coded, which is helpful for dividing comments in different topics - like comments about areas to improve.

 ### List of Swedish words
 The list of Swedish words that are used in this project comes from [GitHub - almgru - svenska-ord](https://github.com/almgru/svenska-ord.txt).
 This is not used right now, but it is still there for when the module is developed further to implement a translator from AllLanguage to Swedish and from ILanguage to Swedish.